2300 AD: Publication history

 The similar titles caused confusion between Traveller and the new game, and in 1988, GDW released a second edition retitled 2300 AD.
 Perhaps because of the initial confusion, Traveller: 2300 / 2300 AD sold poorly compared to Traveller.

 About the same time, several competitors released cyberpunk-themed role-playing games which proved to be popular, including R. Talsorian Games's Cyberpunk (1988) and FASA's Shadowrun (1989).
 In an attempt to ride this wave, GDW published Earth/Cybertech Sourcebook in 1989 to give 2300 AD a cyberpunk theme and also return the focus of the game to Earth rather than space.

-GDW also quickly published several other cyberpunk supplements for 2300 AD, but sales remained poor.
-As games historian Shannon Appelcline noted in the 2014 book Designers & Dragons, "The last few 2300 books supported this darker cyberpunk future, but it wasn't enough to sustain the line, which came to an end in 1990."
+A Cyberpunk element was added to the game with the publication of the Earth/Cybertech Sourcebook and two adventures for the same, "Deathwatch" and "Rotten to the Core", and GDW catalogs began to present the game as "2300 AD - the Cyberpunk game of a Dark Gritty Future".
+Games historian Shannon Appelcline noted in the 2014 book Designers & Dragons, "The last few 2300 books supported this darker cyberpunk future, but it wasn't enough to sustain the line, which came to an end in 1990."